Five things to know about the Seahawks’ Week 4 opponent, the Arizona Cardinals

 5. Arizona’s defense is awful again.

-In his first career, Carolina’s backup QB, Kyle Allen, completed 19 of 26 passes for 261 yards with four touchdowns and no turnovers, leading the Panthers to a 38-20 win at Arizona on Sunday.
+In his first career start, Carolina’s backup QB, Kyle Allen, completed 19 of 26 passes for 261 yards with four touchdowns and no turnovers, leading the Panthers to a 38-20 win at Arizona on Sunday.

 Things are that bad for the Cardinals’ defense, which has somehow regressed from 2018.